The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 In Hamiltonian mechanics, Liouville's theorem guarantees invariance of phase-space volume, and hence a unit Jacobian for transitions.
 In Hamiltonian optics, however, the Jacobian is \textit{not} unity, and instead there is another conserved quantity called \textit{\'etendue}, which is analogous to the phase-space volume of a ray bundle.

-The derivation of Eq.\ \ref{e:radiance2} suggests that the following quantity will be conserved, which we will define as the \'etendue for $D$ dimensions:
+The derivation of Eq.\ \ref{e:radiance2} suggests that the following quantity will be conserved, which we will define as the \'etendue $d^2G$ for $D$ dimensions:

 where $d^2G$ refers to the scaled phase-space volume of a ray bundle (as in Fig.\ \ref{f:lightbeam}), encompassing rays within a solid angle $d\Omega$ that are crossing a surface of area $dA$ at an angle $\theta$ to the surface normal, embedded in a medium with refractive index $n$.
-Indeed, recognizing that basic radiance is connected to \'etendue by $R = \frac{d^2 P}{d^2 G}$, basic radiance will be conserved if \'etendue is conserved along the ray path.
+Indeed, recognizing that basic radiance is connected to \'etendue by $R = \frac{d^2 P}{d^2 G}$, basic radiance will be conserved if and only if \'etendue is conserved along nondissipative ray paths.

 The standard conservation proof (in three dimensions) for the \'etendue $d^2 G$ generalizes very simply.
 Consider the rays that start on a differential area $dA_E$ of an emitter and fall on a differential area $dA_R$ of a receiver (Fig.\ \ref{f:etendue}) in a medium of uniform refractive index $n$.
 At the location of the emitter, the \'etendue will be $d^2G_E = n^{D-1} dA_E \cos \theta_E d\Omega_E$, where $\theta_E$ is the angle between the emitted rays and the surface normal, and $d\Omega_E$ is the differential solid angle of the rays that land on $dA_R$.
 Since the refractive index is uniform, light will travel in straight lines, and so $d\Omega_E$ will correspond to the projected area of the receiver divided by the area of a hypersphere with radius equal to the distance $r$ between the source and the receiver: